Physical Activity and Well Being

 GoNoodle is a website with free resources to inspire children using physical activity whilst also supporting and increasing attainment.
 Many of the resources are educational and centered around literacy, numeracy and wider general knowledge.
 Many classes use GoNoodle time to get children active, and to stimulate the children's brains boosting concentration and behaviour in classroom lesson time.

-Christmas is an opportunity to help develop those lifelong healthy practices, with our parent and child Santa Run in Christmas 2018.
+We use Christmas as an opportunity to help develop those lifelong healthy practices, with our parent and child Santa Dash.

 Skipping

 We are a skipping school.
 Skipping provides excellent cardio-vascular exercise and children can really enjoy learning new skills at skipping.
-We enter local competitions and have invited guests in school to promote skipping strategies.
+We enter local competitions and every year have invited skipping school in to school to promote skipping strategies in Year 2 and 4.

 Walking Strategy